 Vanadium monoxide, VO is an electronically neutral reagent.
 It comes as a grey metallic solid and is an electrical conductor with a high melting point of 1789˚C (3252.2˚F).
 Its solution is a purple color that oxidizes to vanadium(III) when exposed to air, changing the color to green.
 Additionally, adding nitric acid to vanadium(II) solution can produce blue colored vanadyl ions, VO2+.

 Vanadium trioxide, V2O3, is a black, crystalline solid that is slightly soluble in water.
 This basic oxide occurs naturally in karelianite mineral.
 Additionally, it functions as a reducing agent.
 When exposed to air, vanadium trioxide oxides decompose to the blue colored vanadium(IV) state.

-Vanadium dioxide, VO2, is amphoteric, meaning it is able to behave as both a base and acid.
+Vanadium dioxide, VO2, is amphoteric, meaning it can behave as both a base and acid.
 When put into an acid solution, vanadium dioxide dissociates into blue-colored vanadyl ions, VO2+.
 In a base solution, vanadium dioxide produces yellowish-brown colored hypovanadate ions, [V4O9]2-.

 Isolation of Vanadium

 Titaniferous magnetite is the primary source of vanadium.
 These ores first react with coal in a rotary kiln.
 This reduces titaniferous magnetite into slag, which is a waste product consisting of titanium, and crude iron, which consists of vanadium.
 The vanadium-containing iron is removed and mixed with oxygen at elevated temperatures, producing vanadium pentoxide.